Hiring for Alignment: Building a Thriving Montessori Community

 - Jan 20

-- 2 min read
+- 3 min read

 Most Montessori schools hire for experience.
-They want guides who’ve been trained, who know the materials, who can “hit the ground running.”
+They want guides who’ve been trained, who know the materials, and who can “hit the ground running.”

 But the schools that thrive long-term hire for something deeper: alignment.